axusinc/axusinc.github.io/content/index.md

 ---
-title: AXUS™, Inc. Wiki Home
+title: AXUS™ Wiki Home
 draft: false
 tags:
 ---
 ## Welcome!
-Here all the wikis about [[AXUS™]] products are collected.
+Here all the neccessary information about [[AXUS™]] is collected (or will be available here in the future).

 | Product              | Description                               | Wiki             | Development |
 | -------------------- | ----------------------------------------- | ---------------- | ----------- |